mielpeeters/whister/README.md

 ## The Current Status
 The game has been implemented for single-player mode (no teams because there is no voting round yet).
 For this mode, an AI has been trained using *Approximate Reinforcement Learning*.
-This trained AI model is supplied as a `.pkl` file in the `data/` directory.
+This trained AI model is supplied as a `.bin` file in the `data/` directory.

 ## License
 This module is licensed under version 3 of the GNU General Public License.